Internet Hunts

 ?

-9. During March, people begin collecting sap for making maple syrup.
-How much sap does it take to make one gallon of syrup?
+How much sap does it take to make one gallon of maple syrup?

 (Helpful hint.
-Use the Find command to scan the text rather than read the whole page.
+Use the Find command to scan the text, rather than read the whole page.
 To do this go Edit ...
 Find.

 Enter a keyword and click Find.
 The keyword will be highlighted.
 Edit ...
 Find again will take you to the next occurrence of the word.